Mestrona/mbank/README.md

    (database info + account data)

 2. Call `php mbank default` to fetch the recent transactions for the default account.
-You can configure as many accounts as you like
+You can configure as many accounts as you like.
+Call `php mbank --all` to fetch recent transaction for all configured accounts.

 3. If the tan mode is wrong, you can find out the valid ones by calling `aqhbci-tool4 listitanmodes --user=1`